Engineering Training Kits

 computer engineering electronics manufacturing facility tour

 The Innovation Lab Makerspace includes advance soldering and rework tools.
-Lab assistants are available to assist you in your board manufacturing and assembly.
+Lab assistants are available to assist you with your board manufacturing and assembly.

 __________________________________________